MicrosoftDocs/dynamics365smb-docs/business-central/shopify/background.md

 - **Unprocessed Shipments**: Posted sales shipments originated from Shopify orders aren't synchronized with Shopify.
 - **Shipments Errors**: Shopify Connector couldn't synchronize posted sales shipments with Shopify.
 - **Synchronization Errors**: There are failed job queue entries related to synchronization with Shopify.
 - **Unprocessed Order Updates**: There are shopify orders that have already been processed in [!INCLUDE [prod_short](../includes/prod_short.md)], but an edition was received from Shopify.
-Because changes were not propagated to the processed order in [!INCLUDE [prod_short](../includes/prod_short.md)] you need to update the processed documents to match the received data from Shopify.
-For more information, see [Effect of order editing](synchronize-orders.md#effect-of-order-editing)
+Because changes weren't synchronized to the processed order in [!INCLUDE [prod_short](../includes/prod_short.md)], you need to update the processed documents to match the received data from Shopify.
+To learn more, go to [Effect of order editing](synchronize-orders.md#effect-of-order-editing).

->[!Tip]
+> [!Tip]
->Use the **Set up cues** action in the **Shopify Activities** part to define thresholds for cue styles.
-By default, cue is dispayed in yellow if count is between 1 and 5, and in red if count is 5 or higher.
+> Use the **Set up cues** action in the **Shopify Activities** part to define thresholds for cue styles.
+By default, the cue displays in yellow if the count is between one and five, and in red if count is five or higher.

 ## See also